-Our Designated Safeguarding Lead is Miss Joanna Sweatmore (Acting Headteacher), the Deputy Designated Safeguarding Lead is Miss Becky Stoney and our Lead Safeguarding Governor is Mrs Lucy Hart.
+Our Designated Safeguarding Lead is Miss Joanna Sweatmore (Headteacher), the Deputy Designated Safeguarding Lead is TBC and our Lead Safeguarding Governor is Mrs Lucy Hart.

 Signposting for children and young people

 CEOP helps any child or young person under the age of 18 who is being pressured, forced or tricked into taking part in sexual activity of any kind.
 This can be something that has taken place either online or in ‘the real world’, or both.
 The CEOP Safety Centre has clear information and advice on what can be reported to CEOP, the reporting process and what will happen if you do decide to make a report.
 You can visit the CEOP Safety Centre and make a report directly to CEOP by clicking the Click CEOP button.

 If you are experiencing online bullying or something else online has worried you please speak to an adult you trust, or you can talk to Childline at any time on 0800 1111 or at www.childline.org.uk.

 CEOP is a command of the National Crime Agency and is dedicated to tackling the sexual abuse and exploitation of children and young people.
 CEOP helps children and young people under the age of 18 who have been forced or manipulated into taking part, or are being pressured to take part, in sexual activity of any kind.
 This can be both online and offline.
 The CEOP Safety Centre offers information and advice for children and young people, parents and carers and professionals.
 You can visit the CEOP Safety Centre and make a report directly to CEOP by clicking the Click CEOP button.

 Online bullying or other online concerns should not be reported to CEOP and children and young people should be directed to speak to an adult they trust, and/or referred to Childline, if they would like to speak to someone about how they are feeling.